LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 4.b.
 Reload slider and choice settings
 ++++++++++++++++++++++++++++++++++++++

-The software ROI setting described in the previous sub-section sure is nice, but what happens to it when the size of the acquired images change because of another setting that controls the image format ?
-After all, the limits of the sliders that it creates depend on the image size given by the user, and once the :meth:`~crappy.camera.Camera.open` method of :class:`~crappy.camera.Camera` returns, there's no way to re-instantiate the settings.
+The software ROI limits depend on the acquired image size.
+When another setting changes the image format, the limits of the sliders that it creates depend on the image size given by the user, and once the :meth:`~crappy.camera.Camera.open` method of :class:`~crappy.camera.Camera` returns, there's no way to re-instantiate the settings.
 To address this